+Knowing how to get footage from traffic cameras can help you prove your accident case.
 Traffic cameras can record a wide range of information that can be used to establish fault when a crash occurs at an intersection.
 Recordings from these devices can be used to show that a vehicle was speeding, ran a red light, or performed an illegal turn.
 When available, a Las Vegas accident attorney can subpoena these recordings from the camera owner or city agency responsible for their operation.

 The Value of Evidence from Security & Traffic Cameras

 Cameras are an ever-present part of life in modern America.
-Cameras are positioned along major thoroughfares, city streets, parking lots, private homes, businesses, and many other locations.
+Cameras are positioned along major thoroughfares, city streets, parking lots, private homes, dangerous intersections, businesses, and many other locations.
 When an accident occurs, there is a good chance that there is footage of the crash.
 Thus, it is important to carefully inspect the scene of the accident to determine whether a camera was present that may corroborate eyewitness statements, police reports, accident damage, and other evidence.